Private prison

 A private prison, or for-profit prison, is a place where people are imprisoned by a third party that is contracted by a government agency.
 Private prison companies typically enter into contractual agreements with governments that commit prisoners and then pay a per diem or monthly rate, either for each prisoner in the facility, or for each place available, whether occupied or not.
 Such contracts may be for the operation only of a facility, or for design, construction and operation.
+Such companies have expanded into halfway houses, probation, parole and sentencing services.

 Global spread

-In 2013, countries that were currently using private prisons or in the process of implementing such plans included Brazil, Chile, Jamaica, Japan, Mexico, Peru, South Africa, and South Korea.
+In 2013, countries that were currently using private prisons or in the process of implementing such plans included Brazil, Chile, Jamaica, Japan, Mexico, Peru, South Africa, Philippines, and South Korea.
 However, at the time, the sector was still dominated by the United States, United Kingdom, Australia and New Zealand.

 Australia

 Australia opened its first private prison, Borallon Correctional Centre, in 1990.

 In 2018, 18.4% of prisoners in Australia were held in private prisons.